-Events are described as in the form of tuples with already built in abstract data types in previous work such as CORBA Event Notification Service (Object Management Group, 2011), Java AWT delegation Event Model (Sun Micro Systems, 2011), DOM (Document Object Model, 2011) interfaces for tuple representation.
+Events are described as in the form of tuples with already built in abstract data types in previous work such as CORBA Event Notification Service [Object Management Group 2011], Java AWT delegation Event Model [Sun Micro Systems 2011], DOM [Document Object Model 2011] interfaces for tuple representation.
 In database programming, events are stored as tuples in the form of record structures composing the event histories.

-Every system has a response unit to the state changes coming from the environment to handle with the changes.
-Reactive applications depend on the data that describes the current state of their environment due to changes.
+Every system has a response unit to the state changes coming from various environments to handle the changes.
+Reactive applications depend on the data that describe the current state of their environment due to changes.
 Each application continuously checks any state changes happening in their environment to obtain the changes in their interest.
 The process of uninterrupted checking for detecting the state changes and retrieving the changes that represents the current environment is called monitoring the environment.
-Instead of monitoring the state changes, most of the systems prefer to be notified by the changes that happened in their domain of interest so that they do not need to monitor the state changes results in reducing the computational works.
-Since monitoring the state changes requires an additional computational overhead, and at this point, event and event-based systems get attention due to their nature.
+Instead of monitoring the state changes, most of the systems prefer to be notified by the changes that happened in their domain of interest so that they do not need to monitor the state changes, resulting in reducing the computational load.
 Use of event-based systems provides applications with the state changes in their domain of interest in the form of messages without monitoring their environment.
 As a result, external systems do not need to spend any additional computation to retrieve the state changes.
-They can be notified by the event-based systems once a state change occurred (Kowalski and Sadri 1996), (Alur and Henzinger 1999).
+They can be notified by the event-based systems once a state change occurred [Kowalski et al. 1996], [Alur and Henzinger 1999].

 In distributed event-based systems, multiple objects at different locations can be notified by events that could take place at any of these objects.
 To do so, they use publish-subscribe mechanism that allow an object to generate and propagate the type of events to all subscribed parties.
 Objects that are willing to receive updates from an object that has published its events subscribe to the type of events in their domain of interest.
 Different event types can point to different methods executed by the interested object.
 Notifications are the objects that represent events.
 Events and notifications can be used in various applications such as interactive applications, modifying a document, chat applications.
-Distributed event-based systems have two main characteristics (Coulouris, Kindberg et al. 2005):
+Distributed event-based systems have two main characteristics [Coulouris et al. 2005]:

-- Heterogeneous: When event-based systems are used for communication between distributed objects, different components that do not designed to work together can be interoperated.
-It is described in detail how event-based system can be used to interoperate different components on the internet (John, Mark et al. 1998). - Asynchronous: Event generating objects send notifications to all objects that subscribe to them so that publisher do not need to synchronize with the subscriber objects.
-Project Mushroom described in detail in (Kindberg, Heikkinen et al. 1996) is a distributed eventbased system that supports collaborative work.
+Heterogeneous: When event-based systems are used for communication between distributed objects, different components that are not designed to work together can be interoperated.
+It is described in detail how event-based system can be used to interoperate different components on the internet [John et al. 1998].

+- Asynchronous: Event generating objects send notifications to all objects that subscribe to them so that publisher does not need to synchronize with the subscriber objects.
+Project Mushroom described in detail in [Kindberg et al. 1996] is a distributed event-based system that supports collaborative work.